ryguy2k4/ryguy2k4endpractice/README.md

 # Ryguy2k4's End Practice Map

 Hello!
 This is a map I have created to practice one-cycling and end fights.
 This is a fun project of mine that I am so happy so many people like.
 Bug reports and feature requests are always appreciated!
-Contact me at ryguy2k4#9371 [Download Here!](https://github.com/ryguy2k4/ryguy2k4endpractice/releases/download/v2.0.0/Ryguy2k4.End.Practice.v2.0.zip)
+Contact me at ryguy2k4#9371 [Download Here!](https://github.com/ryguy2k4/ryguy2k4endpractice/releases/download/v2.1.0/Ryguy2k4_End_Practice_v2.1.0.zip)

-I am currently working on v2.1.0, it will include a menu system like the one in Llama's bastion practice, improved loadout editors, and a few important bug fixes.
-So make sure to come back here and get it when it comes out!

 ### One Cycle Practice
 * Simulates north/south perches with over 2500 different dragon heights